Curing Commands

 Example:

-task-delete \Microsoft\Windows\TestTask
+task-delete "\Microsoft\Windows\TestTask"

 Layered service providers